akeneo/pim-api-docs/content/apps/overview.md

 - Check our REST API [Reference](https://api.akeneo.com/api-reference-index.html) & [basics](https://api.akeneo.com/documentation/introduction.html)
 - Use our [developer tools](https://api.akeneo.com/apps/app-developer-tools.html)

-Then, you can [contact us](https://www.akeneo.com/contact/) to get:
+Then, you can [contact us](https://www.akeneo.com/contact/) to get your **App developer starter kit**:
-- A dedicated Akeneo PIM Enterprise Edition SaaS sandbox
+- A developer sandbox with our [Serenity Enterprise version](https://help.akeneo.com/pim/serenity/versions-in-detail.html)
-- An access to our [support portal](https://apps-support.akeneo.com/) to easily ask questions, send suggestions or report a bug.
+- An access to our [support portal](https://apps-support.akeneo.com/) to easily ask questions, send suggestions or report a bug

 ## Publish your app